shalivan/shalivan.github.io/_posts/PSY/Cognition.md

 # Cognition
 ### Cognitive Biases
-- Recency Bias
+- Regency Bias
 - Confirmation Bias
 - False-Consensus Effect
-- Hindsight Bias (Rationalise that sth happ.)
+- Hindsight Bias (Rationalize that something happened)
 - Endowment Effect  (Want to sell item for more)
 - Mere Exposure Effect (More often see more u like it)
-- Bias Blind Spot (other feel dif than you)
+- Bias Blind Spot (other feel different than you)
 - Peak-End Rule (shortcut when thinking how feel about exp. you thing about: 1 highest peaks and at end )

 ### Cognitive Dissonance

 Free choice
-Forbidden Behaviour paradigm
+Forbidden Behavior paradigm
 Induced compliance
 Belief disconfirmation
 Effort justification